rdkcentral/Lightning-SDK/docs/plugins/subtitles.md

 ### show

-Sets the visibility of Subtitles to true, to display Subtitles
+Sets the visibility of Subtitles to `true`, to display Subtitles.

 ```js
 Subtitles.show()